Kiara Muhammad

-Kiara Muhammad (born December 16, 1998) is an American actress.
+Kiara Muhammad (born December 16, 1998) is an American actress known for playing the role of Dottie aka Doc in the TV show Doc McStuffins for its first 2 seasons.

+Life and career

 Muhammad was born on December 16, 1998, in Boston, Massachusetts.
 At a young age, she started her career by being in photoshoots for Reebok.

-Muhammad voiced the main character in Doc McStuffins in the first 2 seasons of the series.
+Muhammad voiced the titular character in Doc McStuffins during the first two seasons of the series.
 In 2012, the show was the most popular preschool TV series for girls aged 3–5.